aldegoeij/app-inbox/README.md

 Aim is to support Windows, Mac OS X Sierra and Ubuntu (Gnome), fancy features (notifications, trays) will come as I miss them :)

 Feel free to send pull-requests, please don't fork ;)

+In order to run you have to download the Electron binaries or use the [pre-packaged version].